-In February 2020, the Port Commission authorized a 66- year lease between California Barrel Company (CBC) and the Port for 1.6 acres of waterfront property.
-CBC is the project sponsor of the Potrero Power Station project, a 5.4 million square-foot development managed by the City's Office of Economic and Workforce Development.
+In February 2020, the Port Commission authorized a 66-year lease between California Barrel Company (CBC) and the Port for 1.6 acres of waterfront property within the Potrero Power Station Project larger Development Project.
+CBC is the project sponsor of the Potrero Power Station project, a 5.4 million square-foot development managed by the City's Office of Economic and Workforce Development through a Development Agreement.
 The project is situated adjacent to the Port on City land, will include over 2,500 dwelling units, 1.6 million square feet of commercial space, and over 75,000 square feet of community and assembly uses.
-Through the approved lease and development agreement, CBC will construct approximately seven acres of public parks and open space, including 2.9 acres on Port property.
-The project and lease include publicly accessible open space and is an extension of the Blue Greenway, a 500-mile, nine county Bay Trail.
+Through the approved lease and development agreement, CBC will construct approximately seven acres of public parks and open space, including 1.6 acres on Port property.
+The lease for the Port land is one dollar a year for 66 years.
+CBC prepaid the lease in its entirety.